Cartan subalgebras of tensor products of free quantum group factors with arbitrary factors: Weakly compact actions

-We first introduce a terminology.
-The following notion is an appropriate generalization of \cite[Definition 3.1]{OP07} in our setting, inspired from \cite[Theorem 5.1]{PV11}.
-Indeed, if we take $\mathcal{M}=M\ovt M^\op $ in the definition below, this coincides with the usual weakly compact action.
+We introduce a terminology.
+The following notion is an appropriate generalization of \cite[Definition 3.1]{OP07} in our setting (see also \cite[Theorem 5.1]{PV11}).
+Indeed, in the definition below, if we take $\mathcal{M}=M\ovt M^\op $, this coincides with the original definition of weakly compact actions.

 \begin{Def}\upshape Let $M$ be a semifinite von Neumann algebra with trace $\Tr$, and let $\mathcal{M}$ be a von Neumann algebra which contains $M$ and $M^\op $ as von Neumann subalgebras, which we denote by $\pi(M)$ and $\theta(M^\op )$, such that $[\pi(M), \theta(M^\op )]=0$.